-Enrollment at the college constitutes student permission to distribute information to advisors and college offices when needed for academic advisement; for verification of academic standing; and for eligibility for honors, awards, scholarships, and participation in sports and activities.
-Emory & Henry provides for the confidentiality of student education records in accordance with the General Education Provisions Act, Title IV, Public Law 90-247 (or as amended) and under the Family Educational Rights and Privacy Act, as amended.
+Enrollment at the university constitutes student permission to distribute information to advisors and university offices when needed for academic advisement; for verification of academic standing; and for eligibility for honors, awards, scholarships, and participation in sports and activities.
+Emory & Henry provides for the confidentiality of student education records in accordance with the General Education Provisions Act, Title IV, Public Law 90~247 (or as amended) and under the Family Educational Rights and Privacy Act, as amended.
 An education record is defined as any and all student records maintained by the institution.

-Current students needing to change their name, or update a permanent or mailing address may do so by completing a Name/Address Change Form and submitting it to the Centralized Student Assistance Office located in Wiley 101.
-The form can be found on the Self Service portal or picked up in the CSA Office.
+Current students needing to change their name, or update a permanent or mailing address may do so by completing a Name/Address Change Form and submitting it to the Registrar (Emory or Marion campus).
+The form can be found on the MyHub portal or in the Registrar Office.
 (Note: If submitting a name change, supporting documentation must be attached to the form).

-The law provides for interchange of student records between faculty members and administrators within Emory & Henry as necessitated by the educational program, but it prohibits the College from releasing the records to persons outside the College, unless: 1) required by the student's professional credentialing agency or licensing board, 2) consent is first obtained from the student, or 3) court-ordered.
+The law provides for the interchange of student records between faculty members and administrators within Emory & Henry as necessitated by the educational program, but it prohibits the University from releasing the records to persons outside the University, unless: 1) required by the student's professional credentialing agency or licensing board, 2) consent is first obtained from the student, or 3) court-ordered.
 Records are classified into two main categories: directory and educational.